achesco/tumblr-auto-auth/README.md

 Follow the instructions of console and browser output.

-After `interactiveAuthorization` method done, received keys will be stored to file named `.{your@email}.keys` and can be used by `getAuthorizedClient` method automatically.
+After `interactiveAuthorization` method done, received keys will be stored to file named `.{your@email}.keys` and will be used by `getAuthorizedClient` method automatically.

 ## `.{your@email}.keys` file